mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 INNOVATIONS_TEST_PF
 -------------------
 Default = 1e-5
 Threshold for double-difference pseudorange innovations test. (also known as the "float" innovations test).
-The innovations test is a chi-squared test using the normalized innovations squared (NIS) statistic, with a threshold corresponding to a constant false alarm rate of ``INNOVATIONS_TEST_PF``.
+The innovations test is a chi-squared test using the normalized innovations squared (NIS) statistic, with a threshold corresponding to a constant false alarm rate of INNOVATIONS_TEST_PF.
 If the test is failed for a batch of DD GNSS observables, the POSITION_RTK and ATTITUDE_2D estimators reinitialize themselves.
 The POSE_AND_TWIST estimators reject that batch of observables but do not reinitialize.

 FIX_INNOVATIONS_TEST_PF
 -----------------------
 Default = 1e-5
 Threshold for double-difference carrier phase innovations test. (also known as the "fix" innovations test).
-The innovations test is a chi-squared test using the normalized innovations squared (NIS) statistic, with a threshold corresponding to a constant false alarm rate of ``FIX_INNOVATIONS_TEST_PF``.
+The innovations test is a chi-squared test using the normalized innovations squared (NIS) statistic, with a threshold corresponding to a constant false alarm rate of FIX_INNOVATIONS_TEST_PF.
 Carrier phase NIS is approximated as chi-square distributed, but this not exactly the case because large residuals "tick over" to the next integer (therefore, large carrier phase residuals are not possible).
 If the test is failed for a batch of DD GNSS observables, the estimator falls back to a float solution (equivalent to a pseudorange-only solution when performing single-epoch integer ambiguity resolution)

 DD_PSEUDORANGE_SCALAR_OUTLIER_THRESH_STD
 ----------------------------------------